Council Corporate Plan – 2022 to 2025 (Annual update March 2023)

 • Embedding and increasing social value through our purchasing power to ensure that the economic, social and environmental wellbeing of Reading benefits through our contracts over and above the goods or services being procured.
 An example is the installing and improvement of the digital connectivity of our community buildings, with Wi-Fi and new schemes to lend and provide use of IT equipment.

-• The Council has signed the Business in the Community’s Race at Work Charter, and committed to working with others to promote social inclusion at the council and across Reading.
+• The Council has signed the Business in the Community’s Race at Work Charter, and is committed to working with others to promote social inclusion at the Council and across Reading.

 We’ll know we’re successful when: